|

 Solution example 2: Replacing wired PSTN solution with wireless GSM solution (dial-out)

 Original configuration: An existing configuration that includes a central server and a serial device that periodically uses a PSTN to dial in on the server to report status information or to upload gathered measurement data.
+The OEM device is connected to a Hayes compatible modem, and communicates with the modem using AT commands.
+(V25) The end-to-end connection between server and device is a regular PPP connection carrying TCP/IP packets.

+Wanted: The wired PSTN connection is to be replaced by a wireless GSM connection.
 This enables the OEM device to access the central server even if the OEM device is installed at (out-in-the-field) locations where no PSTN is available.
 Optionally: direct access to device using public internet.

 Solution

-Or when direct access via the public internet is wanted:
+Or when direct access via the public internet is wanted: (solution requires GPRS)

 The NCS0402 performs the modem emulation and emulates a dial-out PPP server at the OEM device side.
 At the GSM side it performs the SIM card handling, the serial-to-GSM conversion (either GSM data or GPRS) and IP network address translation.
 (NAT)